eight04/web-exporter/README.md

 `left_key` - required, the key in the current data to compare.

 `right_key` - required, the key in the joined table to compare.
+If there are multiple rows matching, only one will be used.

-`fields` - required, a mapping of new field names to field names in the joined table.
+`fields` - optional, a mapping of new field names to field names in the joined table.

+`filter_method` - optional, can be "keep_all", "keep_matched", "remove_matched".
+Default is "keep_matched".

 ### if